Do I need a bachelor’s degree to apply?

 Will you consider late applications?

 The electronic (GRADS) application MUST be completed by the deadline to be considered on-time.
-However, you may have as much as two weeks after the deadline has passed for transcripts and letters of recommendation to be received.
+However, you may have as much as one week after the deadline for transcripts and letters of recommendation to be received.
 Incomplete applications will NOT be forwarded to the Admissions Committee for review.

 Can I receive a refund of my application fee if my application is late?